Twisted

 - Z twisted yarn is the right twisted

-The portion of fibers on yarns indicates where the yarn is S or Z twist.
+The fiber alignment on yarns indicates whether it is an S or Z twist.
 The regular weaving industry usually used a Z twisted yarn.
-The twisting direction may observe by holding yarns in a vertical position.
+The twisting direction can be observed by holding the yarn in a vertical position.
 If the twisting direction of the slope of the center part of the letter “S”, the yarn has an S twist.
 If the yarn spiral conforms to the letter “Z” slope, the yarn has a ‘Z” twist.

 Twist: